-Results of operations for the quarters ended March 31, 2014 and 2013
+Results of Operations for the Quarters and Six Months Ended June 30, 2014 and 2013

 Our primary source of income is interest income earned on our assets.
 Our economic net interest income equals interest income excluding interest earned on cash and cash equivalents less interest expense and realized losses on our interest rate hedges.
-For the purpose of computing economic net interest income and ratios relating to cost of funds measures throughout this section, interest expense includes net payments on interest rate hedges, including interest rate swaps and Treasury futures, which is presented as a part of Realized gains (losses) on derivatives in our Consolidated Statements of Operations and Comprehensive Income.
+For the purpose of computing economic net interest income and ratios relating to cost of funds measures throughout this section, interest expense includes net payments on our interest rate swaps, which is presented as a part of Realized gains (losses) on derivatives in our Consolidated Statements of Operations and Comprehensive Income.
 Interest rate hedges are used to manage the increase in interest paid on repurchase agreements in a rising rate environment.
 Presenting the net contractual interest payments on interest rate hedges with the interest paid on interest-bearing liabilities reflects our total contractual interest payments.
 We believe this presentation is useful to investors because this presentation depicts the economic value of our investment strategy, by showing actual interest expense and net interest income.
 Where indicated, interest expense, including interest payments on interest rate hedges, is referred to as economic interest expense.
 Where indicated, net interest income reflecting interest payments on interest rate hedges, is referred to as economic net interest income.